Come In

 Summary of Come In

-• “Come In” As a Representative of Life: This poem is about the speaker’s personal experience of going into a scary forest at night.
+- “Come In” As a Representative of Life: This poem is about the speaker’s personal experience of going into a scary forest at night.
 It begins when he is present in the woods at night.
 In the dark and dense forest, he hears a constant singing of a bird.
-The bird’s singing in the darkness surprises him; he thinks that the small bird is not strong enough to be in the woods at night.
-To him, it is dangerous for the bird to be at a place where predators hide at every step.
+The bird’s singing in the darkness surprises him; he thinks the small bird is not strong enough to be in the woods at night.
+The poet feels it is dangerous for the bird to be in a place where predators hide at every step.
 He suggests that the bird should go back to its nest until the sun brings another hope for it.
 Ironically, the forest bears the same dangers for the speaker, but unlike the bird, he also continues his mission in the woods, ignoring all the risks surrounding him.
-Despite leaving the scary place, he adores the joyful singing of the bird that further provokes him to venture into the dark and dangerous woods.
-The speaker did not come to this place to sing in the praise of the bird; instead, he came to enjoy the night sky full of sparkling stars.
+Despite leaving the scary place, he adores the joyful singing of the bird, which further provokes him to venture into the dark and dangerous woods.
+The speaker did not come to this place to sing in praise of the bird; instead, he came to enjoy the night sky full of sparkling stars.

-literary devices function as constructive tools allowing the poets to beautify their ideas in their poetry.
-Robert Frost has also used various literary devices in this poem whose analysis is as follows.
+literary devices function as constructive tools allowing the poets to enhance their ideas in their poetry.
+A few literary devices in this poem are as follows.

-2. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ in “Almost like a call to come in” and the sound of /n/ in “I meant not even if asked.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /l/ in “Almost like a call to come in” and the sound of /t/ and the sound /n/ in “I meant not even if asked.”

 “Far in the pillared dark